How to use turmeric for your cat?

-You need to understand that turmeric is completely safe for humans, dogs and even cats (from my own experience since conclusive studies are nonexistent); however, you need to respect the right amount in order to avoid side effects and complications.
+You need to understand that turmeric is completely safe for humans, dogs, and even cats (from my own experience since conclusive studies are nonexistent); however, you need to respect the right amount to avoid side effects and complications.

-This is the truth, there aren’t many conclusive studies when it comes to using turmeric for cats, in fact, most studies are geared towards humans and the few pet studies we have related to turmeric are related to dogs and other farm animals, but when it comes to cats, I have to be completely honest with you, the studies are extremely rare.
+This is the truth, there aren’t many conclusive studies when it comes to using turmeric for cats, most studies are geared towards humans, and the few pet studies we have related to turmeric are related to dogs and other farm animals, but when it comes to cats, I have to be completely honest with you, the studies are extremely rare.

 Here are the subjects we are going to talk about: